softworkz/embyuserwiki/Server-Settings.md

 The server has several settings that can be used to customize how it presents itself to users.

 - **Friendly server name**: used to set a custom name for your server.
 If no friendly name is set, the hostname of the computer will be used instead.
 - **Preferred display language**: used to set the language for the server.
 Currently, many translations are works in progress.
-If you wish to contribute, please refer to the forums for more information.
+If you wish to contribute, please let us know in the [forums](http://mediabrowser.tv/forums).

 ## Advanced settings